nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 ### Personas

-- The Cluster operator creates a SnippetsTemplate.
+- The Cluster operator creates a SnippetsTemplate and the values CRD.
 - The Application developer uses it by creating a Custom resource of the values CRD of the SnippetsTemplate.

 ### Validation